Atul090/course-selling-app-backend/readme.txt

 now the suntionality is to be omplete within 10 days and then i shall proceede with irats assingnments

 completing the application by today

+//addingcourse content

+TO:LDO

+-use cookies instead of jwts
+-frontend design
+-front end in react